Table of contents

 Palestinians in the Strip have also loudly protested against some of Hamas's legislation and taxes, the worsening of living conditions -- for which they held both Hamas and the PA responsible -- the repression on dissent, and what they see as factionalist political manouvers from Hamas and Fatah.

 To better understand the dissent against Hamas, it is crucial to understand the reasons behind its popular support.
 Many Palestinians have recognized the movement's leadership to be well-principled, uncompromising in its support of armed resistance, and close to the people.
 That is, diametrically opposed to the corruption and the elitism of the PA, which is also widely despised for acting as Israel's colonial watchdog in the 1967 territories.
-It is important to remember that many Hamas leaders live in the same crowded refugee camps as any other Gazawi Palestinian, and they and their families get murdered by Israeli airstrikes too.
+It is important to remember that Hamas leaders often live in the same crowded refugee camps as any other Gazawi Palestinian.
+Just like any Palestinian, they face Israeli bombings and mourn the loss of family members.
 For example, Ismail Haniyeh, previously leader of Hamas in Gaza and now heading the national Politburo, lived for years in his house in Al-Shati refugee camp, where he was born, even as he was prime minister of Hamas's government, risking Israeli assassination attempts.
 Even now that he, as Hamas's highest-ranking political leader, lives in Qatar, he pays the consequences of Israeli crimes.
-On April 15th of this year, an Israeli airstrike in Gaza targeted and killed 3 of his children and a number of his grandchildren while their were going to visit relatives by car.
+On April 15th of this year, an Israeli airstrike in Gaza targeted and killed 3 of his children and a number of his grandchildren while they were heading to visit relatives by car.
 In the end of June 2024, Haniyeh's sister and 9 other Palestinians were also the victim of an Israeli targeted assassination.

-The opposition to Hamas comes not only from dissatisfaction with the conduct of the government in Gaza, but also from an erosion of the movement's perceived honesty, closeness to the people, and willingness to put the national interest above factional politics.
-On the other hand, in the past Hamas has also been responsive to popular pressure, for example by withdrawing proposed legislation and stepping up attempts to reach a unity government with Fatah.
+In conclusion, the opposition to Hamas comes not only from dissatisfaction with the conduct of the government in Gaza, but also from an erosion of the movement's perceived honesty, closeness to the people, and willingness to put the national interest above factional politics, which are the factors that have determined Hamas's widespread support throughout the years.
+It is interesting to notice that Hamas has been responsive to popular pressure, for example by withdrawing proposed legislation and stepping up attempts to reach a unity government with Fatah.

 1.7 October 7th